We had an absolute blast! You guys totally rocked!

 ‘Clinical safety’ can fill any test team with dread.
 Letting a bug slip through the net and make it out to Production is bad enough without worrying that a patient may come to harm as a result.
 Luckily, this talk is here to guide you through what we’ve learned at Medisoft about how to catch killer bugs before they go out the door and how to minimise risk to patients.
 We’ll walk through some real examples of varying degrees of clinical risk introduced by new features and bugs.
 You will learn: How is clinical risk graded?
 What level of risk is acceptable?, How do you foster a ‘clinical safety mindset’ in your test team?
 What strategies have we put in place to minimise risk through testing and triage?

-Joe Batt and Carl Smith
+Joe Batt

-Joe Batt and Carl Smith
+Joe Batt

 Navigating performance planning and design